I Just Sent XSS Payloads to the Support Team

 At this point, I was starting to feel that familiar mix of excitement and dread.
 The kind that comes from realizing you’re about to ruin someone’s afternoon with a security report.

-While I was testing, I remembered there was another unauthenticated form — a judge application endpoint.
+While I was testing, I remembered there was another unauthenticated form — a user registration endpoint.
 I decided to check that too:

 1